dylanaraps/neofetch/README.md

                                 Supported distros: Arch, Gentoo, Crux, OpenBSD.
     --ascii_bold on/off         Whether or not to bold the ascii logo.

-    Stdout:
-    --stdout info info          Launch neofetch in stdout mode which prints the info in a plain-text format that you can use with lemonbar etc.
-    --stdout_separator string   String to use as a separator in stdout mode.

     Screenshot:
     --scrot /path/to/img        Take a screenshot, if path is left empty the screen- shot function will use \$scrot_dir and \$scrot_name.